 Switch up your normal brunch or breakfast and make a German Apple Pancake!
-It's a crepe and popover like apple filled sweet breakfast that requires much less work than making individual pancakes.
+Also known as a Dutch baby, it's a crepe and popover-like apple-filled sweet breakfast that requires much less work than making individual pancakes.

 It's a long time family favorite recipe I'm sharing today, friends!
 This German Apple Pancake is what we've made every Christmas morning for the past decade.
 It's high time I shared it with you all!